Organizing resources

 The component configuration defines the vertical structure of the Stack: the components, the inputs and outputs, and all provider configurations.
 These form the reusable building blocks of the Stack.
 All deployments reference this same component layout.
 They are replicas of the same structure, each instantiated in a specific environment or context.

-Deployment Configuration (*.tfdeploy.hcl)
+Deployment configuration (*.tfdeploy.hcl)

-Deployments are configured with input values corresponding to the variables defined in the component configuration.
+Configure deployments with input values corresponding to the variables defined in the component configuration.
 In addition the deployment configuration defines several other aspects of how the Stack behaves:

-- Authentication, typically via
+- Authentication, typically using

 identity_tokenblocks. - Secrets injection, using variable sets.